Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  -  You can not Hide; if Hidden when you perform Baika, you are automatically revealed.
  -  You may choose to automatically block any attack of C-rank or lower as a Speed 0 Interrupt; in essence, your size alone has most blows glancing off of you.
 You can always do so against Basic Attacks.
- -  You gain +X to your Grapple rolls.
+ -  You gain +X to your PDB-based Grapple rolls.
  -  All Taijutsu increase their range by X.
  -  You increase the die size of all Taijutsu by one step ( d4 -> d6 -> d8 -> d10 -> d12 ), to a maximum of d12; Taijutsu already at d12 instead gain +2 damage per die rolled.